Ben Kingsley

 Born to an English mother and an Indian Gujarati father with roots in Jamnagar, Kingsley began his career in theatre, joining the Royal Shakespeare Company in 1967 and spending the next 15 years appearing mainly on stage.
 His starring roles included productions of As You Like It (his West End debut for the company at the Aldwych Theatre in 1967), Much Ado About Nothing, Richard III, The Tempest, A Midsummer Night's Dream, Hamlet and The Merry Wives of Windsor.
 Also known for his television roles, he received four Primetime Emmy Award nominations for his performances in Murderers Among Us: The Simon Wiesenthal Story (1989), Joseph (1995), Anne Frank: The Whole Story (2001), and Mrs. Harris (2006).

-Kingsley played the character of Trevor Slattery in the Marvel Cinematic Universe, appearing in Iron Man 3 (2013), Shang-Chi and the Legend of the Ten Rings (2021), and the upcoming Disney+ series Wonder Man (2025).
+Kingsley has played the character of Trevor Slattery in the Marvel Cinematic Universe for over a decade, appearing in the films Iron Man 3 (2013) and Shang-Chi and the Legend of the Ten Rings (2021), the short film All Hail the King (2014), and the Disney+ series Wonder Man (2026).
 He also acted in the blockbusters Prince of Persia: The Sands of Time (2010), and Ender's Game (2013).
-Kingsley lent his voice to the films The Boxtrolls (2014), and The Jungle Book (2016).
+Kingsley provided his voice in the films The Boxtrolls (2014) and The Jungle Book (2016).

 Biography from the Wikipedia article Ben Kingsley.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.